jeandrek/do-it/README.md

 # do-it
-do-it is a toy procedural imperative programming language I wrote to gain experience in code generation.
+do-it is a toy procedural imperative (although everything is an expression for simplicity) programming language I wrote to gain experience in code generation.
 It uses Scheme S-Expression syntax and the compiler is written in Scheme.
 It is in very early stages.

 **Perhaps messy code warning and not very many comments!** Suggestions are very welcome.